flueke/mvme/doc/sphinx/source/analysis.rst

 ^^^^^^^^^^^^^
 A single filter consists of 32 characters used to match a 32-bit data word.
 The filter describes the static parts of the data used for matching and the variable parts used for data extraction.
-The first character of a filter line matches bit 31, the last character bit 0.
+The first (leftmost) character of a filter line matches bit 31, the last character bit 0.

 The following characters are used in filter strings: